 The dividend or profit share is the annual financial bonus in return for your investment in Incofin cvso.
 Every shareholder is entitled to it.
 Every year the General Meeting of shareholders decides whether a dividend will be paid out.
 This depends on the results obtained.
 The dividend for shares purchased in the previous financial year is calculated pro rata temporis and per month.
 The earlier in the year you subscribe to new shares, the bigger your bonus when the dividend is paid out.
-The past years the dividend amounted to 2.5%.
-This percentage cannot be guaranteed for the future.
+The dividend from the past cannot be guaranteed for the future.

 Incofin cvso does not aim for a maximum dividend.
 It aims for a reasonable dividend.
 After all, our main goal is to make sure that our investments have a major social impact.
 The profits that are not paid out are used to extend our investment portfolio to reach a larger number of small entrepreneurs.

 Because of the social goal of Incofin cvso we do not seek excessive profit.
 Still, Incofin cvso wants to develop its finance activities in accordance with a healthy logic in relation to business economics.
 We are convinced that this is the best way to help build a financial network in the South.

 For the year 2020 the first 812 euros of dividends per taxpayer will be exempt from withholding tax.

 This exemption applies to all dividends, from both Belgian and foreign companies.
 However, the exemption does not apply to dividends from investment funds and legal arrangements.
 The exemption does apply to recognized cooperative companies such as Incofin cvso.